Evidence-led. Experience-built.

 What The Experts Say

 “People who have tinnitus often report that it is more noticeable and bothersome in a quiet environment, and that listening to other sounds can make it less intrusive.
 Sound can either help distract you from your tinnitus, or help your brain to become more used to it, and eventually able to ignore it.
 This is called habituation.
-Using sound continues to be a standard part of the toolbag of tinnitus management strategies.”
+Using sound continues to be a standard part of the toolbox of tinnitus management strategies.”

 Tinnitus UK